A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

-Fourth, consider the region between the union of the first three regions and outside the region $V_k$.
-The inner boundary of $V_k$ is mapped into $B_k$ by Lemma \ref{valueest-17}, there is no zero of $f$ in this region.
-This, together with the minimum and maximum principles, implies that this region is mapped into $B_k$.
+The inner boundary of $A_k$ is mapped into $B_k$ by Lemma \ref{boundaryfatou}, the inner boundary of $V_k$ is mapped into $B_k$ by Lemma \ref{valueest-17}, and there is no zero of $f$ in this region.
+This, together with the minimum and maximum principles, implies that these two regions are mapped into $B_k$.

 \end{proof}